 15. Name the different data types of SQL.

 - Unicode Character

-  - A CHAR is used to store a fixed length of string whereas a VARCHAR is used to store a variable length of a string.
+- CHAR is used to store a fixed length of string, whereas VARCHAR is used to store a string of variable length.

 17. Name the various DBMS languages.

 - DML (Data Manipulation Language)